RipD-006/PYTHON-DICE-ROLLING-SIMULATOR/README.md

         dice.append(random.randint(1, 6))

-The significance of the second for loop is all about displaying the faces of each dice in an ordered way next to one another whenever the output is displayed
+The significance of the second for loop is all about displaying the faces of each dice in an ordered way next to one another whenever the output is displayed.

     for item in range(5):
         for die in dice: